csccm-iitd/SGPO/README.md

   <img src="assets/new_logo.png" width="300" alt="Logo" />
 </p>

-# From Local Interactions to Global Operators: Scalable Gaussian Process Operator for Physical Systems
+# From Local Interactions to Global Operators: Scalable Gaussian Process Operator for Physical Systems **(LoGoS-GPO)**

 This repository contains the implementation of the following paper: